jsmall16/Small-Python-Portfolio/basic streamlit app/README.md

 ![Penguins](Penguins_background.jpeg)

 Calling all penguin lovers!
-This **Penguins App** provides a clean and organized way to analyze penguin characteristics while enhancing accessibility and usability.
+The Penguins App offers a clear, user-friendly way to explore penguin characteristics, making data analysis more accessible and engaging.
 It is the perfect tool for any data scientist or penguin enthusiast!

 ## Project Overview